matt-snyder-stuff/Security-Maturity-Tracking/README.md

 ## Individual Aspects of the Program

-The **Security Maturity Project Tracking** also provides insights into the individual aspects of the program, breaking down the work into specific capabilities and sub-items over time.
+The **Security Maturity Tracking Project** also provides insights into the individual aspects of the program, breaking down the work into specific capabilities and sub-items over time.

 ### Example: SIEM Maturity - Year 1